 Success rarely comes to people who accept the current way of doing things as the best way to get things done.
-Strategic thinking requires leaders to be open to different ways of doing things, seeking out solutions that meet business goals through unconventional means.
+Strategic thinking requires leaders to be open to innovative ways of doing things, seeking out solutions that meet business goals through unconventional means.

 Strategic Leaders Anticipate Business Changes

 No matter what industry you’re in, outside forces impact your business.
-Think about how rapidly social media has impacted how businesses engage their customers.
+Think about how rapidly social media impacted how businesses engage their customers.
 The companies led by strategic thinkers will stay ahead of these types of changes instead of playing catch-up later.